Is It Time For You To Apply For U.S. Citizenship?

 At your citizenship interview, you will have a conversation with an officer of the United States Citizenship and Immigration Services (USCIS).
 That person will ask you questions about your background and application.
 They may ask to see documentation such as your permanent resident card (green card), driver’s license, passport(s) and/or proof of marriage, if applicable.
 See Form M-477 from the USCIS for a list of documents that you may be asked to show.

-In addition to reviewing your personal information, the officer will then ask you to take a test demonstrating your English proficiency as well as your fundamental knowledge about U.S. civics (government and history).
-The USCIS offers applicants a list of 100 possible questions to study before your interview.
+In addition to reviewing your personal information, the officer will then ask you to take a test demonstrating your English proficiency as well as your fundamental knowledge of U.S. civics (government and history).
+The USCIS offers applicants a list of 100 possible questions to study before the interview.
 Ask your attorney to confirm that the list that you are using is up to date.

 Approach Your Citizenship Application And Interview With Confidence